Here are just some of the advantages of employing the services of an inventory clerk?

 You should always have an inventory clerk present for check-in, check-out, or mid-tenancy checks, and these will cost extra.
 If the inventory is carried out 'after' the tenant has moved in, there may be discrepancies on the inventory as to what belongs to you.
 It is up to you to point out any mistakes and ensure they are rectified.

 A visual and written report on the condition of your property should include detailed information and observations on all contents, fittings and fixtures at the beginning, middle and end of the tenancy.
 Supplemented by high quality digital photographs of every room, any specific damage and the level of cleanliness will ensure an in-depth record of your property at the time of each inspection.

 You need to avoid any property vacancies at all costs, as a vacant property means no rent!
 An experienced Inventory Clerk will help maintain a quick turnaround, so that you can get new tenants in the property as soon as possible.

-Full members of the AIIC (Association of Independent Inventory Clerks) and APIP (Association of Professional Inventory Providers) provide assurance that your inventory clerk is trained to the highest standard possible.
-Members of these leading organisations must adhere to a strict code of conduct and professionalism, which also protects against any possible problems or disputes that you (hopefully don’t) encounter with your Inventory company.
+Full members of the AIIC (Association of Independent Inventory Clerks) providing assurance that your inventory clerk is trained to the highest standard possible.
+Members of this leading organisation must adhere to a strict code of conduct and professionalism, which also protects against any possible problems or disputes that you (hopefully don’t) encounter with your Inventory company.

-Welcome to Thames Valley Inventories, providing inventory services to all letting agents, landlords and property management companies in and around the Reading area.
+Welcome to Thames Valley Inventories, providing inventory and EPC services to all letting agents, landlords and property management companies in and around the Reading area.

 Full members of The Association of Independent Inventory Clerks

-Areas covered: Reading, Caversham, Calcot, Tilehurst, Theale, Purley on Thames, Pangbourne
+Areas covered: Approx' 10 mile radius of Reading, Caversham, Calcot, Tilehurst, Theale, Purley on Thames, Pangbourne